xbiome/StrainPanDA/README.md

 docker run -u $(id -u):$(id -g) strainpanda-strainpandar:dev R --no-save
 ```

+If docker pulling failed，please have a look at [FAQs](https://github.com/xbiome/StrainPanDA/blob/main/FAQs.md#errors-pulling-docker-images)

 **Local installation** （only use it if docker is not available）

 Step1：install PanPhlAn using the following link (for mapping short reads to pan-genome databases)